Filter Options

 How long is the drive to Amboseli?

-“From Nairobi, it’s a four- to five-hour drive, although traffic levels along the Nairobi–Mombasa highway vary greatly.
+“From Nairobi, it’s around a four-hour drive, although traffic levels along the Nairobi–Mombasa highway vary greatly.
 The most commonly used park gates are Iremito and Kimana.
 It’s also possible to drive from the Kenya–Tanzania border at Namanga, although you’ll need a 4WD vehicle for this route along the rough tracks of the park’s western reaches.
 There are a number of airstrips in the Amboseli Basin, and flying is a good alternative to the road journey.
 You can arrive for Amboseli tours in an hour from the capital’s Wilson Airport, through which there are connections to other Kenyan safari destinations, such as the Masai Mara or Samburu National Reserves.”

 5